apache/beam/README.md

 ### Runners

-Beam supports executing programs on multiple distributed processing backends (runners).
-It currently includes the following Runners:
+Beam supports executing programs on multiple distributed processing backends through PipelineRunners.
+Currently, the following PipelineRunners are available:

 - The `DirectPipelineRunner` runs the pipeline on your local machine.
 - The `DataflowPipelineRunner` submits the pipeline to the [Google Cloud Dataflow](http://cloud.google.com/dataflow/).